 This article is written for the purpose of breaking the ice in the round table discussion of this conference - The International Conference on Neural Network and Artificial Intelligence.
 Thus the topic of this article is, "What is intelligence?" when we talk about artificial intelligence in general, and artificial neural network in particular.
-In the history of the field of artificial intelligence, we have had many arguments claiming that artificial intelligence is not intelligent enough yet, or not possible to be intelligent even in the future.
-We take a brief look at such arguments in the history, and then try a speculation concerning if a machine intelligence is as flexible as human intelligence, or not.
-Two thought experiments with spiking neurons from this point of view are shown following a further consideration on a role of consciousness for being intelligence.
+In the history of the field of artificial intelligence, we have had many arguments claiming that artificial intelligence was not yet intelligent enough, or would not be possible to be intelligent even in the future.
+We take a brief look at such arguments in the history, and then try a speculation concerning if a machine intelligence is as flexible as human intelligence or not.
+Two experiments of path-finding with spiking neurons from this point of view are shown following a further consideration on a role of consciousness for a machine to be intelligent.